hi-primus/optimus/README.md

 ![](readme/images/column_output_4.png)

 ### Custom functions
-Spark has multiple ways to transform your data like rdd, Column Expression ,udf and pandas udf.
+Spark has multiple ways to transform your data like rdd, Column Expression, udf and pandas udf.
 In Optimus we created the `apply()` and `apply_expr` which handles all the implementation complexity.

 Here you apply a function to the "billingid" column.
 Sum 1 and 2 to the current column value.
 All powered by Pandas UDF
 ```python